 Following day treatment, the next recommended level of care is an intensive outpatient program (IOP).
 At the IOP level of care, clients continue to work on their recovery by participating in group therapy for three days a week, three hours a day (nine hours per week).
 They may also continue to see their individual therapist and psychiatrist as needed.
 Clients at the intensive outpatient level of care may continue to live at their own residence or in a sober living home.

 Drug and alcohol testing (or sobriety monitoring) is an important component of the treatment process and should be performed at all levels of care as medically indicated.
-Doing so helps to monitor the progress of individuals in recovery and can identify if or when additional support is needed.
+Doing so helps to track the progress of individuals in recovery and can identify if or when additional support is needed.
 Drug and alcohol screening can also help clients stay accountable for their actions and reinforce healthy behaviors as they readjust to an independent, sober life.
-At NorthStar Transitions, sobriety monitoring is one of the many tools we use to help individuals maintain their sobriety throughout the continuum of care.
+At NorthStar Transitions, sobriety monitoring is one of the many tools we use to help individuals maintain their recovery throughout the continuum of care.